paalamugan/nodejs-postgres-application/README.md

 # Nodejs Postgres Application

-A demo Quotes REST API using Node.js and PostgreSQL.
+A simple Quotes REST API using Node.js and PostgreSQL.

 ## Deploy with Heroku